Best practices

 Where users follow a login link on your site they should, wherever possible, take the user where they would reasonably expect to go - e.g:

-• if they click a general login link on a page, the user should end up back at the same page with whatever additional content now available
+if they click a general login link on a page, the user should end up back at the same page with whatever additional content now available

-• If the login happens as part of the flow from an abstract to full text, then they should be returned to the full text
+If the login happens as part of the flow from an abstract to full text, then they should be returned to the full text

 Terminology

 There has been much discussion on what terminology should be used on login pages; a common theme is that users should not see technical terms such as Shibboleth (or OpenAthens) on login pages.
-We endorse the approach summarised by REFEDS, the TERENA group which looks at the needs of existing and emerging e-identity federations operating in the field of education and research.
+We endorse the approach summarized by REFEDS, the TERENA group which looks at the needs of existing and emerging e-identity federations operating in the field of education and research.
 For examples and more detailed ideas about industry best practice on contributing to creating a familiar login experience for users, see the REFEDS Discovery Guide which distils the section 4.4 Recommendations to Service Providers of the ESPReSSO: Establishing Suggested Practices Regarding Single Sign-On project report.
-The most important parts can be briefly summarised as:
+The most important parts can be briefly summarized as:

-• The 'login' button or link should be in the top right of the page
+The login button or link should be in the top right of the page

-• If you are in multiple federations, the user signing in shouldn't need to know about it
+If you are in multiple federations, the user signing in shouldn't need to know about it

 This does not mean you cannot accommodate requests from your customers for special treatment.

-Authorisation error messages
+Authorization error messages

 Attributes

-The exact attributes passed when an end-user accesses your resource depends on how the Identity Provider is configured however there are some standard attributes you can expect to receive.
+The exact attributes passed when an end-user accesses your resource depends on how the Identity Provider is configured.
+However, there are some standard attributes you can expect to receive.

-Federations normally provide recommendations about what attributes should be passed or used for which purpose and you can expect IdPs in that federation to be able to pass them however they are likely to default to passing only the barest minimum unless you tell them which attributes you need.
+Federations normally provide recommendations about what attributes should be passed or used for which purpose and you can expect IdPs in that federation to be able to pass them.
+However, they are likely to default to passing only the barest minimum unless you tell them which attributes you need.
 For details about standard and extended attributes in the OpenAthens federation, see: Standard attributes in the OpenAthens federation

 You may want to use some items of personal end-user data to enhance their experience, e.g. to avoid a separate registration process.
-The GÉANT Data Protection Code of Conduct for Service Providers in EU/EEA attempts to define behavioural rules for Service Providers which want to receive user attributes.
+The GÉANT Data Protection Code of Conduct for Service Providers in EU/EEA attempts to define behavioural rules for Service Providers that want to receive user attributes.
 It is our experience though that identity providers are very reluctant to release personal information, even without GDPR and similar legislation, so you should not expect it and must not require it.

 Deep linking